kiwisontoast/stock-backtester/README.md

 # Stock-Backtesting
-StockBacktesting enables users to perform historical analysis and backtesting of stock portfolios.
+Stock back tester is a mathematical analysis tool that enables users to test sample portfolios' performance against historical market returns.
 This tool visualizes investment returns and tracks portfolio metrics against benchmark stocks using real-time data from Yahoo Finance.
+Allows for analysis using portfolios based on percentage and dollar amounts.
 ## Key Features
 ### Portfolio Analysis
 - Portfolio construction with multi-stock comparison